fedelopez/ga-seifx01/week-03/day-02.md

 ### Exercise time

 Change the fonts of the bank app with your favourite ones from Google Fonts.

+Font changes should apply to all elements of the page like:

+- h1
+- h2
+- list items
+- buttons

 ### Custom Fonts